 About The Dance M.F.A.

-The University of Washington Department of Dance offers a Master of Fine Arts degree that prepares dance artists (who've had a minimum of eight years professional performance experience) for entry into the academic setting.
-This full two-year program begins in mid June and runs for two years including the interim summer months.
-It is an intensive, yet reflective period, during which M.F.A. candidates are supported in the development of an academic dimension to their creative work in dance.
+The University of Washington Department of Dance offers a Master of Fine Arts degree that prepares experienced dance artists for entry into the academic setting.
+The two-year program is an intensive period, during which M.F.A. candidates are supported in: development of an academic dimension to their creative work in dance, deepening their creative practice, and translation of embodied knowledge into a reflective personal pedagogy and informed teaching practice.
 M.F.A. candidates receive a tuition waiver and earn a monthly stipend in exchange for working as a Teaching Assistant in the Department of Dance.

 Dance faculty work with M.F.A. candidates to develop an individualized course of study.
-Three seminars taken in the first year provide the opportunity to investigate the relationship of dance to higher education, learn the nuts and bolts of dance administration and engage in rigorous scholarship that contributes new areas of knowledge to the field of dance studies.
-Courses in production, dance technology and composition provide additional support for the transition into university teaching and production of new creative work.
+Seminars taken in the first year provide the opportunity to investigate the relationship of dance to higher education, learn the nuts and bolts of dance administration, explore individual and collaborative art-making, and engage in rigorous scholarship that contributes new areas of knowledge to the field of dance studies.

 Graduate students also perform annually with The Chamber Dance Company (CDC), the resident modern dance company of the University of Washington.
 CDC provides an opportunity to work with their peers in the reconstruction and restaging of historic and contemporary dances.

 Interdisciplinary study is a foundation of the M.F.A. curriculum.
 Graduate students complete courses in other disciplines that support the development and teaching of their Masters Project—an upper division academic course.
 As a leading research institution, the University of Washington provides a fertile environment for inquiry into many dance–related areas including anatomy, aesthetics, anthropology, history/criticism and digital technology.